Get insider access

 HiFiMan Ananda

 The HiFiMan Edition XS and the HiFiMan Ananda are both great headphones for neutral sound and depending on your preferences, you may enjoy either one.
-The Edition XS have a typical headband design, are able to reproduce sound more consistently, and have a more neutral sound profile as they deliver a bit more bass.
-Their treble response is also slightly brighter, which you may prefer if you want to focus on details in your tracks.
+The Edition XS have a typical headband design and can reproduce sound more consistently.
 However, the Ananda are better built and have a ski-band headband design that's more comfortable.
 Their passive soundstage creates a more out-of-head audio experience too.

 HiFiMan Arya